-Candidates can now take the Oath of Office via video conferencing.
-Save time by scheduling an appointment online at ocvote.com/appointments to complete the candidate filing process.
-Appointments will be available during business hours (8:00 a.m. - 5:00 p.m.).
+Save time by scheduling an appointment online at ocvote.gov/appointments to complete the candidate filing process.
+Appointments are available in the morning and evening.

 CHARACTER-BASED NAME FORM

 If a candidate that has a character-based name by birth, that can be verified by birth certificate or other valid identification, the candidate may use that name on the ballot instead of a phonetic transliteration.
 A candidate who does not have a character-based name by birth, but who identifies by a particular character-based name and can demonstrate to the local elections official that the candidate has been known and identified within the public sphere by that name over the past two years, may use that name instead of a phonetic transliteration.
 This only applies to character-based languages, including, but not limited to, Chinese and Korean.